ramonmacias/gophercises/README.md

 #### CYOA

-This is an exercise of choos your own adventure, used gorilla mux for build a new server, use go templates for create a web application and apply a few small concepts about MVC using Go
+This is an exercise of choos your own adventure, used gorilla mux for build a new server, use go templates for create a web application and apply a few small concepts about MVC using Go, also you have the option to run the same name on the terminal